 Byron J. Haney.
-Mr. Haney has been a member of the Board since December 2007.
+Mr. Haney has been a member of the Company's Board since December 2007.
 He previously served as an investment professional at TrilogyLWP from January 2014 through December 2014.
 From October 2010 through October 2011, Mr. Haney served as a principal of Duggan Asset Management, L.L.C. where he was director of research.
 Prior to that, he served as chief operating officer of VSO Capital Management from March 2010 to October 2010.
-From 1994 until 2009, Mr. Haney worked for Resurgence Asset Management LLC and he was promoted to managing director and chief investment officer in June 2004.
-Mr. Haney previously served on the boards of directors of Sterling Chemicals, Inc., and Furniture.com.
+From 1994 until 2009, Mr. Haney worked for Resurgence Asset Management LLC, and he was promoted to managing director and chief investment officer in June 2004.
+Mr. Haney previously served on the board of directors of Sterling Chemicals, Inc. and Furniture.com.
 Mr. Haney has more than 25 years of business experience, including having served as chief financial officer of a private retail store chain and as an auditor with Touche Ross & Co., a predecessor of Deloitte & Touche LLP.
 Mr. Haney earned his B.S. in Business Administration from the University of California at Berkeley and his M.B.A. from the Wharton School of the University of Pennsylvania.

-Through his extensive experiences as a senior executive, Mr. Haney brings business expertise, finance and risk assessment skills to his Board service with FSC.
-In addition, Mr. Haney's past experience as an auditor greatly benefits our oversight of FSC's quarterly and annual financial reporting obligations.
-Mr. Haney's previous service on the Board also provides him with a specific understanding of FSC, its operations, and the business and regulatory issues facing business development companies.
+Through his extensive experiences as a senior executive, Mr. Haney brings business expertise, finance and risk assessment skills to his Board service.
+In addition, Mr. Haney's past experience as an auditor greatly benefits our oversight of the Company's quarterly and annual financial reporting obligations.
+Mr. Haney's previous service on the Board also provides him with a specific understanding of the Company, its operations, and the business and regulatory issues facing business development companies.
 The foregoing qualifications led to the Board's conclusion that Mr. Haney should serve as a member of the Board.

 Douglas F. Ray.
-Mr. Ray has been a member of the Board since December 2007.
+Mr. Ray has been a member of the Company's Board since December 2007.
+He has also been a member of FSFR's board of directors since September 2014.
 Since August 1995, Mr. Ray has worked for Seavest Investment Group, a private investment and wealth management firm based in White Plains, New York.
 He currently serves as the chief executive officer and president of Seavest Investment Group.
 Mr. Ray has more than 15 years of experience acquiring, developing, financing and managing a diverse portfolio of real estate investments, including three healthcare properties funds.
 Mr. Ray previously served on the Board of Directors of Nat Nast, Inc., a luxury men's apparel company.
-Mr. Ray has also been a member of the FSFR Board of Directors since September 2014.
-FSFR is a specialty finance company that lends to mid-sized companies in connection with an investment by private equity sponsors.
 Prior to joining Seavest Investment Group, Mr. Ray worked in Washington, D.C. on the staff of U.S. Senator Arlen Specter and as a research analyst with the Republican National Committee.
 Mr. Ray holds a B.A. from the University of Pittsburgh.

-Through his broad experience as an officer and director of several companies, in addition to skills acquired with firms engaged in investment banking, banking and financial services, Mr. Ray brings to FSC extensive financial and risk assessment abilities.
+Through his broad experience as an officer and director of several companies, in addition to skills acquired with firms engaged in investment banking, banking and financial services, Mr. Ray brings to the Company extensive financial and risk assessment abilities.
 Mr. Ray's service on the Board also provides him with a specific understanding of the Company, its operations and the business and regulatory issues facing business development companies.
-Mr. Ray's expertise and experience also qualify him to serve as chairman of FSC's Compensation Committee.
+Mr. Ray's expertise and experience also qualify him to serve as Chairman of the Company's Compensation Committee.
 The foregoing qualifications led to the Board's conclusion that Mr. Ray should serve as a member of the Board.